schell/renderling/DEVLOG.md

 Looking back at what I had written [previously](https://github.com/schell/renderling/commit/c53b8c2b34fa5f472fe4ee546ba8100d420cedb5#diff-3dd35db6d66a08d742b825d90b6841bddf0f4246c1652ee1c0e6ee1621211d4eR92-R135), it seems I was indeed using global transforms of bones.
-This means somehow my current matrices are borked.
-Here's that code inline just to make it easier:
+This means somehow my current matrices are borked, even if the concept is the same and was previously working.
+Though I remember it was a bit fiddly getting it to work in the first place.
+Here's that unearthed code inline just to make it easier:

 ```rust
     /// Return the matrix needed to bring vertices into the coordinate space of